YegorGilyov/pouchdb-boilerplate/PROMPTS.md

 Show me how you would implement hooks according to this specification.
 Pay special attention to the query selectors.
 Follow requirements from the technical design documents and from the rules @pouchdb.mdc carefully and to the letter!

+Please implement the data access layer for the prototype slice according to this specification.
+Pay special attention to the query selectors.
+Follow requirements from the technical design documents and from the rules @pouchdb.mdc carefully and to the letter!